 - 2 – AKG P17 overhead microphones

 - 1 – Hard shell carrying case.

-AKG is brand that I trust and with this kit, they also didn’t leave anything out.
-One thing I might do is keep the kit, but add a SM57 for the snare to really pick up the attack.
+AKG is brand that I trust, and with this kit, they also didn’t leave anything out.
+One thing I might do is keep the kit, but add an SM57 for the snare to really pick up the attack.
 The Bass drum is good, and but I would have to test it out more.
-I still prefer the AKG D112 for Kick drums, but for this kit, it’ll work fine.
+I still prefer the AKG D112 for Kickdrums, but for this kit, it’ll work fine.

 The two condensers make great overheads or work on other instruments.

-Overall, for the money you get everything you need to rock the drum kit and get a great responsive sound back.
+Overall, for the money, you get everything you need to rock the drum kit and get a great responsive sound back.
 My favorite is the AKG drum mic kit.
-5 stars from me and easily the best drum mics.
+Five stars from me and easily the best drum mics.

 Cables are not included.

 This is my runner-up drum microphone set and quickly becoming my favorite.
 First of all, Shure is a great company that has been around for a long time, 90-years!
 They are the company that makes my favorite go-to mic, the Shure SM-57.
 With that in mind, I knew they wouldn’t let me down.